masterjeef/easy-args/README.md

 ## Named Arguments

 Let's use the following command as an example.
+Application would be the exe that you are executing.

     Application Email=git@er.dun